Long Caye Facilities

 All of this equipment is two steps away from the water, ready to go at anytime.
 For more information on kayak surfing, surfing, paddleboarding, kiteboarding, and windsurfing, see our pages that talk about these sports at length.

 Slickrock boasts a dry land windsurf trainer set up in an open area on the beach, right behind the surf palapa.
 Here we conduct classes for beginners in this exciting sport.
 The trainer allows the student to practice basic skills and sail handling before entering the water, greatly accelerating the learning curve and enjoyment of this challenging sport.

 Guides stand right next to you, giving instructions.
 Guests who have never windsurfed before, after a few minutes on the trainer and using our new wide-style boards, commonly begin sailing well during their first session.

-Our new windsurfing and kitesurfing center has just been completed in November of 2010.
 We offer advanced windsurfing and advanced kitesurfing, as well as beginner and intermediate levels in each sport.
 The advanced kitesurfing equipment is available to students taking lessons only, see our Belize kitesurfing lessons page.

 Related blog post: Belize wind center completed

 We have constructed a dock off the front side of the island that nearly reaches the surf line of our right-point surf break.
 This platform is a very-popular location to relax, have a drink, and watch the kayak surfers rip up the waves.
 Watching the surf "carnage" is often claimed to be a sport in itself!